awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-configuration-debugging.md

 **Note**
 Some regions don't offer X\-Ray\.
 If you create an environment in one of these regions, you can't run the X\-Ray daemon on the instances in your environment\.
-For information about the AWS services offered in each region, see [Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)\.
+For information about the AWS services offered in each Region, see [Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)\.

 ![\[The service map for a web API application that uses Amazon DynamoDB to store data\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/scorekeep-servicemap.png)